inductiva/inductiva/docs-sources/openfoam/generate-wind-tunnel-dataset/sections/section6.md

 ## Key Takeaways
 In summary, using cloud computing for generating datasets of large-scale simulations not only increases efficiency, but also significantly reduces computational time and cost.

 Inductiva makes it possible and convenient to run hundreds or thousands of simulations.
-For example, you could now change the code for:
+For example, you could now extend the code to:

 1. Cover a design space with many more parameters;
 2. Add a black-box optimizer, such as [Vizier](https://github.com/google/vizier),